enterprise-data-platform-emeka/.github/profile/README.md

 **Compression by layer:**

-- **Bronze:** Parquet with GZIP (GNU Zip) compression.
+- **Bronze:** Parquet with GZIP compression.
 Bronze is written once and rarely read directly.
 GZIP produces the smallest files, which minimizes S3 storage costs.
 - **Silver and Gold:** Parquet with Snappy compression.
 Snappy is faster to decompress than GZIP, which matters here because Glue and Athena read these files frequently.

 ### Partitioning strategy